dialogs/dialog-push-service/README.md

 - project-id - identificator of the provider
 - [key](https://firebase.google.com/docs/cloud-messaging/auth-server#authorize_legacy_protocol_send_requests)
 - retries - count retries by server error
-- send-timeout - time duration.
+- timeout - time duration.
 Example: 1s, 2m
 - nop-mode - if the option is set to true, the message will not be sent
 - workers - count workers for sending.
 By default the value is equal count of processors.
 - allow-alerts - enabled alerting messages for converter protobuf push message to a notification message